 Social Media Videos

 Social media videos have become increasingly popular in recent years, with platforms like Instagram, TikTok, and LinkedIn providing new opportunities for B2B marketers to reach their target audience.

 One brand that has successfully used social media videos to drive results is Cisco.
 The web conferencing company created a series of short, engaging videos on LinkedIn that highlighted its products and services.
 These videos helped them to increase engagement and drive more leads.

 Webinars have become a popular way for B2B businesses to connect with potential customers and provide them with valuable insights and information.
-In fact, according to a survey by ON24, 73% of B2B marketers and sales leaders say that webinars are the best way to generate high-quality leads.
+In fact, 73% of B2B marketers and sales leaders say that webinars are the best way to generate high-quality leads.

 One example of a brand that has successfully used webinars to drive results is HubSpot.
 They regularly host webinars on a range of topics, including marketing, sales, and customer service.
 These webinars have helped them to increase engagement and drive more leads.

 Whether it's through explainer videos, video testimonials, case study videos, social media videos, or webinars, there are a variety of ways that businesses can use video to reach their target audience and achieve their marketing goals.
 So if you're not already using video as part of your B2B content marketing strategy, now is the time to start.
 To create an effective video strategy, connect with our team.

 Psst!
 This blog was made with 💛, lots of teamwork and edited by a human with some help from Generative AI.
 We’re not ones to steal credit. #PuttingItOutThere